-FOODS INTRODUCTORY FOODS 10 Credits: 3/5 Prerea: None The Foods strand helps students develop an appreciation for the nature of food, nutrition and health, management, safety, sanitation and equipment, preparation of food, presentation and service, consumerism/food selection, multicultural aspects of food and food ecology.
-Introductory courses are developed for students who have little or no previous experience in foods.
-NOTE: The first course covers safety and equipment and is a prerequisite for every other course in this strand INTERMEDIATE FOODS 20 Credits: 5 Prereq: All modules must be earned in the previous level to move on due to prerequisites (minimum 3 credits earned at the 10 level to move on) These strands help students build on the foundations developed at the introductory level and focus on developing more complex competencies.
-They provide a broader perspective, helping students recognize the wide range of related career opportunities available in the foods area.
-ADVANCED FOODS 30 Credits: 5 Prereq: All modules must be earned in the previous level to move on due to prerequisites These strands demand a high level of expertise and help prepare students for entry in the workplace or a related post-secondary program.
+FOODS INTRODUCTORY FOODS 10 Credits: 3/5 Prereg: None The Foods strand helps students develop an appreciation for the nature of food, nutrition and health, management, safety, sanitation and equipment, preparation of food, presentation and service, consumerism/food selection, multicultural aspects of food and food ecology.
+Introductory courses are developed for students who have little or no previous e perience in foods.
+NOTE: The first course covers safety and equipment and is a prerequisite for every other course in this strand INTERMEDIATE FOODS 20 Credits: 5 Prereq: All modules must be earned in the previous level to move on due to prerequisites (minimum 3 credits earned at the 10 level to move on) These strands help students build on the foundations developed at the introductory level and focus on developing more comple competencies.
+They provide a broader perspective, helping students recogni e the wide range of related career opportunities available in the foods area.
+ADVANCED FOODS 30 Credits: 5 Prereq: All modules must be earned in the previous level to move on due to prerequisites These strands demand a high level of e pertise and help prepare students for entry in the workplace or a related post-secondary program.
+FORENSIC 25/35 Credits: 5 Prereq: Science 10 Forensic Science 25 is an option course that includes the study of basic scientific concepts and technologies related to solving crimes.
+Basic forensic skills such as evidence collection, laboratory analysis, and inquiry in case studies will be addressed from a forensic scientific perspective.
+In Forensic Science 35, students will use their understanding of scientific method to investigate criminal case studies, conduct laboratory e periments, and complete research assignments in the following topics Forensic Entomology Anthropology To icology Ballistics E plosives and Criminal Investigations.
+Forensics 25 and Forensics 35 do have to be taken in sequential order.